Accessible Customer Service Plan

 Ontario Nature welcomes people with disabilities who are accompanied by a support person or a service animal.

 Notice of temporary disruption

-In the unlikely event that both of the elevators at Ontario Nature’s office at 214 King Street West, Suite 612 are out of service, we will notify customers promptly.
+In the unlikely event that both of the elevators at the Ontario Nature office at 214 King Street West, Suite 612 are out of service, we will notify customers promptly.
 The notice will be posted on our website and will include information about the reason for the disruption and its anticipated length.
-Please note that the outside entrances to 214 King Street West are not wheelchair accessible.
-The south entrance from King Street has 11 steps.
-The north entrance from Pearl Street has 3 steps.
-If you require assistance please contact us at firstname.lastname@example.org or 416-444-8419 and an employee will meet you at the base of the Pearl Street steps or assist you with climbing the 3 steps to the building lobby.
+Please, note that the outside entrances to the building are not wheelchair accessible.
+The south entrance on King Street has 11 steps and the north entrance on Pearl Street has 3 steps to the building lobby.
+If you require assistance, please contact us at firstname.lastname@example.org or 416-444-8419 and an employee will meet you downstairs.

 The Ontario Nature office in Thunder Bay at 10 Cumberland Street North is wheelchair accessible.

 When requested, Ontario Nature will provide information and communication in an accessible format.
 We will consult with the person to determine accessibility needs and the most appropriate accessible format or communication support.
 Accessible formats and communication supports will be provided in a timely manner.
 If you have a request, please email email@example.com or call 416-444-8419.
 Your request will be directed to the Director of Communications and Engagement who will respond in a timely manner.

 Customers who wish to provide feedback on the way Ontario Nature provides goods and services to and communicates with people with disabilities can email firstname.lastname@example.org or call 416-444-8419.
 All feedback will be passed on to the Director of Finance and Administration who will respond in a timely manner.